World Cup (song)

 "World Cup" is a song by American YouTuber and streamer IShowSpeed.
 It was released on November 4, 2022, through Warner Records, in honor of the 2022 FIFA World Cup.
-The song has gained viral attention with the music video having 64.2 million views and being number 11 on the Top 100 Music Videos United States playlist by YouTube Music Global Charts as of January 1, 2023.
-The song has been used in TikToks and YouTube Shorts.
+The song has gained viral attention with the music video on YouTube having over 167 million views as of February 2025, and being number 11 on the Top 100 Music Videos United States playlist by YouTube Music Global Charts as of January 1, 2023.